ringholz-j/equivalent-square-calculator/README.md

 * disc space: 270MB

 ### OSX
-The standalone version of the GUI can be installed unpacking the ZIP-file `exe.macosx-10.9-x86_64-3.9.zip` and move file `EquivalentSquareCalculator.app`to your application folder.
+The standalone version of the GUI can be installed unpacking the ZIP-file <a href='https://github.com/ringholz-j/equivalent-square-calculator/raw/main/install/osx/EquivalentSquareCalculator.zip'>`EquivalentSquareCalculator.zip`</a> and move file `EquivalentSquareCalculator.app`to your application folder.
 Now the Equivalent Square Calculator should appear in your launchpad.

 #### Requirements
 * Tested for: OSX 10.15.7 Catalina
-* disc space: 370MB
+* disc space: 160MB

 ## Usage